 We will have broad discretion over the use of proceeds from this offering.
 You may not agree with our decisions, and our use of the proceeds may not yield any return on your investment.
-We expect to use the net proceeds to us from this offering, together with our existing cash, cash equivalents and marketable securities, to complete our planned clinical trials and seek regulatory approval of A-101 for the treatment of SK, to fund continued research and development of A-101 for the treatment of common warts and A-102 gel dosage form for the treatment of SK and common warts, and for working capital and general corporate purposes.
+We expect to use the net proceeds to us from this offering, together with our existing cash and cash equivalents, to complete our planned clinical trials and seek regulatory approval of A-101 for the treatment of SK, to fund continued research and development of A-101 for the treatment of common warts, A-102 for the treatment of SK and common warts and A-201 and A-301 for the treatment of AA, and for working capital and general corporate purposes.
 In addition, we may use a portion of the proceeds from this offering to pursue our strategy to in-license or acquire additional drug candidates.
 Our failure to apply the net proceeds from this offering effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of these net proceeds.
 You will not have the opportunity to influence our decisions on how to use our net proceeds from this offering.